acep-uaf/the-arctic-program/content/about/index.md

 2. Alaskans are leaders and key partners in U.S. research and innovation
 3. Alaskan communities and small businesses thrive through economic diversification and development

-### Objectives
+### Research Objectives

-ARCTIC program activities are funded across a number of ONR grants awarded to the partner organizations, which are augmented by complementary funding from the state and the private sector.
-The specific program objectives have evolved over time as progress towards the initial goals has been made and new partners have been identified.
+Funded by ONR and augmented by other federal and state funding sources, the ARCTIC program is constantly evolving to meet Alaska’s energy research needs and advance sustainable & community-approved solutions.

-The objectives for ARCTIC III are as follows:
+Currently, ARCTIC objectives focus on:

-- Demonstrate the economic and technical feasibility of innovative and site-appropriate energy solutions for the Arctic and beyond.
+- Proving the feasibility of innovative, Arctic-ready energy solutions
-- Enhance local sustainability by extending and leveraging local know-how and leadership for energy transition challenges.
+- Building local expertise to address energy transition challenges
-- Support the diversification of Alaska’s innovation ecosystem through enhanced capacity and whole-of-community engagement.
+- Expanding Alaska’s innovation ecosystem with inclusive, community-based engagement.
-- Demonstrate that high penetrations of variable renewable energy on microgrids is both technically and economically feasible as well as broadly replicable.
+- Demonstrating the viability and replicability of high levels of renewable energy in microgrids

 ### Capacity Building Success and Challenges